Is It Safe to Travel to Ethiopia in 2026?

 Gambella Region

-Do Not Travel due to sporadic violent conflict and civil unrest.
+Do not travel to the Sidama Region due to armed conflict and unrest.

 Tigray Region